 Intersecting Inequalities in the Paid Care Work Sector Under Changing Social and Economic Contexts

-My dissertation aims to provide a better understanding of the career dynamics and intersecting inequalities for paid care workers under changing social and economic contexts, with two papers focusing on the United States, and the third paper on post-socialist urban China.
+My dissertation aims to provide a better understanding of intersecting inequalities for paid care workers under changing social and economic contexts, with two papers focusing on the United States, and the third paper on post-socialist urban China.
 In the United States, men’s presence in female-dominated care work jobs is rare despite the fact that jobs in education and health care are growing fast, while traditionally male-dominated manufacturing jobs are disappearing.
 The first paper of my dissertation uses nationally representative, individual-level data to examine the relative strength of cultural and structural determinants in predicting men’s transition into care work jobs that are typically considered to be “women’s work.”
 Second, care work jobs have been increasingly polarized in terms of pay, working conditions, and job security since the 1970s, and this polarizing pattern of care work job growth is characterized by racial disparity.
-My second paper examines how socioeconomic determinants of men’s entry into high-paying and low-paying care work jobs have changed in the “new economy” by comparing two cohorts of young men (late Baby Boomers and early Millennials) who joined the workforce under different labor market conditions.
-The third paper examines the labor market outcomes for care workers in urban China, where the transformation from a centrally planned socialist economy to a profit-oriented market economy over the past three decades has ended welfare-based, life-long employment in the cities and privatized care responsibilities.
+My second paper examines the factors contributing to such racialized polarization pattern of care work job growth.
+Situated in the context of China, the third paper examines how the changing social organization of care and employment policies during China’s market reform affect the wage outcome for paid care workers.

 - Gender, Race and Class